MechaelDodo/recipe_api/README.md

 4. To start the application itself run `rails s` in your project console;

-5. To starting sidekiq run `bundle exec sidekiq -q default` in your project console;
+5. For starting sidekiq you have to run `bundle exec sidekiq -q default` in your project console;

 ## Usage